-Do you know at what external temperature does your boiler go off and at what temperature does the cooling come on?
+- Do you know at what external temperature your boiler goes off and at what temperature the cooling comes on?

-Getting energy efficiency right on your boiler can help save your business between 15% and 30% on energy usage and by adding an optimiser with a payback generally within two to five years.
-Further simple measures, for example lighting occupancy controllers in corridors and on groups of open office lighting can really bring your costs down and add to your energy reduction.
+Getting energy efficiency right on your boiler can help save your business between 15% and 30% on energy usage, and by adding an optimiser with a payback, the savings are generally within two to five years.
+Further simple measures, for example, lighting occupancy controllers in corridors and on groups of open office lighting can really bring your costs down and add to your energy reduction.

 The best way to keep any equipment energy efficient is to keep it clean and fully operational.
 Having a dirty filter(s) on air conditioning plants will increase energy consumption by around 15%.
 If you’re unsure, ask.
 Your maintenance provider or contact our technical team who will be able to help.

-Keep up to date with industry best practice and legislative changes via our website.
+Keep up to date with industry best practices and legislative changes via our website.
 Alternatively, you can contact one of our technical team members who will be happy to help you further.
+Contact us today.

 The above guidelines are relevant with UK legislation and intended to steer building owners, operators, occupiers and maintenance providers with greater levels of knowledge of the obligations placed upon them.